-If the patient qualifies for home care services, such services may include:
+If the patient qualifies for home care services, such services may include

-- Managing symptoms and monitoring care
+- managing symptoms and monitoring care

-- Delivery of medications
+- delivery of medications

-- Physical therapy
+- physical therapy

-- Emotional and spiritual care
+- emotional and spiritual care

-- Help with preparing meals and personal hygiene
+- help with preparing meals and personal hygiene

-- Providing medical equipment
+- providing medical equipment

 For many patients and families, home care can be both rewarding and demanding.
 It can change relationships and require families to cope with all aspects of patient care.
 New issues may also arise that families need to address such as the logistics of having home care providers coming into the home at regular intervals.